PIVOTS AND ANCHORS

 VARIETIES OF ANCHOR PATTERNS

-Anchors can involve one, two, three or rarely more minerals that remain steady.
+Anchors can involve from one to eight or so minerals that remain steady.
 Here are more details:

 Calcium anchor = Improvement in the sulci in the back of the head.
 These are less common, and mayhave to do with improvement in vision or visual processing disorders.